danielehc/katacoda-scenarios/secure_consul_acl/step1.md

 `agent.server: initializing acls`

-Alternatively you can reach the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui) tab to be redirected to the Consul UI.
+Alternatively you can visit the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui) tab to launch the Consul UI.

 <div style="background-color:#fcf6ea; color:#866d42; border:1px solid #f8ebcf; padding:1em; border-radius:3px;">
   <p><strong>Warning: </strong>
-  Like any other requests made to Consul, once ACLs are enabled, the results showed by the UI are the ones available by default to all unauthenticated (anonymous) clients.
-At this time your first inspection of the UI will show only empty tabs (no services, nor nodes).
-You will apply a token to access those info from the UI later in this lab.
+  Once ACLs are enabled the results available in the UI include only those authorized for all unauthenticated (anonymous) clients.
+At this time, your first inspection of the UI will show only empty tabs (no services, nor nodes).
+You will enter a token to access that info from the UI later in this lab.
 </p></div>